 TSP expenses (i.e., the cost of administering the program) include the costs of operating and maintaining the TSP’s recordkeeping system, providing participant services, and the printing and mailing of notices, statements, and publications.

 These expenses are paid from the forfeitures of Agency Automatic (1%) Contributions of certain Federal employees who leave Federal service before they are vested, other forfeitures, loan fees, and — because those forfeitures are not sufficient to cover all of the TSP’s expenses — earnings on participants’ accounts.

 The effect of administrative expenses (after forfeitures) on earnings of the G, F, C, S, and I Funds is expressed as the net expense ratio of each fund.
-The expense ratio for a fund is comprised of the total administrative expenses charged to that fund during a specific period, divided by that fund’s average balance for that period.
+The expense ratio for a fund is calculated by taking the total administrative expenses charged to that fund during a specific period, and dividing it by that fund’s average balance for that period.

 Since the L Funds do not have any unique administrative expenses, they do not have any additional charges.
 Therefore, the L Fund administrative expense ratios are weighted averages of the expense rations of the G, F, C, S, and I Funds.

-* Fees associated with securities lending are not included in 2015 administrative expenses.
+* Fees associated with securities lending are not included in 2016 administrative expenses.
 Consistent with standard practice in the industry, they are charged in addition to administrative expenses.
-Other expenses are disclosed in the financial statements and are available in the April 2016 Highlights.
+Other expenses are disclosed in the financial statements and will be available in the April 2017 Highlights.